CroodSolutions/CTRL-ESC-HOST/4 - Specific Escape Scenarios/HP POS Kiosk Found in Engagement and Tested/README.md

  - Did not install a beacon, RMM, or attempt a PE to fully unlock the potential because that was not my scope for this effort.
  - Remember that a valuable LotL in a kiosk escape may be a web browser to interact with adjacent resources.

-## Walk-through w/ Limited and Redacted Screen Shots
+## Walk-through w/ Limited and Redacted Pictures of Kiosk

 Initial Escape